 OpenVan.campβ World of motorhomes — here

-EU reforms driving rules for motorhomes: higher weight limit and tachograph exemption
+EU driving licence reform: lighter rules for motorhomes and tachograph exemption

 ka-news DEU + 1 more

-EU reforms driving rules for motorhomes: higher weight limit and tachograph exemption
+EU driving licence reform: lighter rules for motorhomes and tachograph exemption

 © ka-news

-The European Parliament approved a new driving license directive.
-Holders of a B-category license, after special training, will be allowed to drive vehicles weighing up to 4.25 tonnes, up from the current 3.5 tonnes.
+The European Parliament has approved a new driving licence directive that will make it easier to drive heavier motorhomes.
+Holders of a category B licence will be able, after special training, to drive vehicles weighing up to 4.25 tonnes instead of the current 3.5 tonnes.
 EU member states must transpose the new rules into national law within three years.

-The European Commission opposed mandatory tachographs for private motorhomes and motorhome trailers weighing over 7.5 tonnes.
-Member states CAN now officially exempt such non-commercial vehicles from driving and rest time recording rules.
-This decision reverses a previous controversial regulation and reduces bureaucratic burden on owners.
+At the same time, the European Commission has opposed the mandatory installation of tachographs in private motorhomes and motorhome combinations weighing over 7.5 tonnes.
+Member states can now officially exempt such non-commercial vehicles from driving and rest time recording rules.
+This decision reverses a previous controversial requirement and reduces the bureaucratic burden on owners.

 Story sources